Instructions for Preparing a FLP Budget

 Faculty leaders will need to document every expense so that the program’s accounts can be reconciled upon return.
 Create an expense journal and keep all receipts.
 Upon return, faculty will work directly with CIES Finance to reconcile expenses in association with SJSU Procurement Services policies and guidelines.

-IES and IPS are not responsible for program deficits arising from over-expenditures.
+CIES is not responsible for program deficits arising from over-expenditures.